hedzr/cmdr/README.md

 - Support for options being specified multiple times, with different values

+- Smart suggestions for wrong command and flags

 - Groupable commands and options/flags.

   Sortable group name with `[0-9A-Za-z]+\..+` format, eg: